malcolmmorton77/smtp2go/README.md

 3. click "Add SMTP user" button (further right)
 4. choose a username and password and click "Add SMTP User"
 5. you should now see your username on the SMTP users page
-6. for base64 encoding of username and password, visit [base64](https://www.base64encode.org/)
+6. for base64 encoding of username and password, visit [base64encode.org](https://www.base64encode.org/)

 #### Compile:

-- make
+- `make`

 #### Run:

-- ./emclient
+- `./emclient`
-- When prompted for `SMTP Server:` enter "mail.smtp2go.com"
+- When prompted for "SMTP Server:" enter `mail.smtp2go.com`
-- When prompted for `Port:` enter "2525"
+- When prompted for "Port:" enter `2525`
-- When prompted for `Username:` enter it in base64 encoding
+- When prompted for "Username:" enter it in base64 encoding
-- When prompted for `Password:` enter it in base64 encoding
+- When prompted for "Password:" enter it in base64 encoding